ALL OUR PROGRAMS AND FIELD TRIPS NOW ONLINE. HAVE US VISIT YOU VIRTUALLY!

 The Alexandra Writers’ Centre offers professional development workshops for teachers in all disciplines.
 These workshops focus both on how teachers can access their own creativity and learn to write, and also how teachers can activate the potential for creative writing in the classroom.

 Play expands understanding, keeps attention, and improves lesson memory.
 Plus, it’s fun.
 Learn to captivate your elementary and teen students by turning lectures and ideas into hands on activities which stretch their imaginations, engage their minds, and make specific learning points into games and goals.

 - Instructor: Kim Firmston

 Kim Firmston is the director of the AWCS Youth Programs.
 Kim’s short story, “Life Before War”, was short listed in the 2008 CBC Literary Award and published in FreeFall Magazine.
 Her plays for children have appeared at the Calgary Fringe Festival and around the world.
 Her YA novels, Schizo, Hook Up, Touch, Stupid, and Creep Con are published by Lorimer SideStreets.

 AWCS in the Classroom

-Want the Alexandra Writers’ Centre Society to come to your classroom?
+Want the Alexandra Writers’ Centre Society to come to your classroom either in-person or online?
 Looking for a field trip destination for a small class?
 Want to have some fun while still staying on curriculum?
 Well you’ve come to the right place.
 We have just the thing whether you’re looking for a workshop, a full day, or a full week residency.
 In a nutshell, we make writing fun!